AstroAntics/MV-MS-BDSProj1/README.md

 ### Why cognitive modeling is important for psychology and cognitive science

-Create an environment.yml file and add all dependencies we have discussed so far.
-Then, in addition to the main branch, create separate branches for each of the two team members, from which you will be merging working code into the main branch.
+### Then, in addition to the main branch, create separate branches for each of the two team members, from which you will be merging working code into the main branch.